refinedev/refine/documentation/blog/2022-09-23-refine-article-guideline.md

 - The article needs to be written in markdown format.
 Do not publish the article on platforms like hackmd.io and your personal blog.

-- You need to be wait minumum one month before publishing the article on your personal blog due SEO purpose.
+- You need to be wait minimum one month before publishing the article on your personal blog due SEO purpose.
 Do not forget to give a canonical url to the article on your personal blog.

 - Add the word count at the end of your article - excluding the code.